nsrau/azure-docs.it-it/articles/virtual-machines/virtual-machines-linux-classic-capture-image.md

 [Azure classic portal]: http://manage.windowsazure.com
 [About Virtual Machine Images in Azure]: virtual-machines-linux-classic-about-images.md
 [How to Create a Custom Virtual Machine]: virtual-machines-linux-classic-create-custom.md
-[How to Attach a Data Disk to a Virtual Machine]: virtual-machines-windows-classic-attach-disk.md
+[How to Attach a Data Disk to a Virtual Machine]:windows/classic/attach-disk.md
 [How to Create a Linux Virtual Machine]: virtual-machines-linux-classic-create-custom.md